Mobile Live Streaming: How to Live Stream from a Mobile Phone [2024 Update]

 6. Test Your Setup

 From there, take some time to conduct a few trial runs to make sure your streaming setup is running smoothly.
 It is best to make mistakes and work out kinks before you’re broadcasting to a live audience.
 That way, when you start to live stream from your phone, you will know exactly what to do.
+It’ll also minimize the chances of your Android or iPhone mobile live stream failing or faltering midway through the stream.

 7. Start Streaming